Prof. Matthew L. Costen: Homepage

 I was a co-investigator on this grant, along with the principal investigator Ken McKendrick, and co-investigators John Slattery and Duncan Bruce (York, UK), which finished in Dec 2016.
 Our US collaborators, Tim Minton (Montana State University, USA) and George Schatz (Northwestern, USA), were funded by a parallel grant from NSF.
 This joint project used reactive scattering of oxygen atoms, in lower (HWU) and higher (MSU) energy regimes, to probe the structure and composition of the extreme outer layers of ionic liquids and ionic liquid crystals.
 The interpretation of the experiments was aided by computational molecular dynamics simulations and selected scattering calculations.

-Comparative stereodynamics in molecule-atom and molecule-molecule rotational energy transfer: NO(A2Σ+) + He and D2
+Pair-correlated stereodynamics for diatom-diatom rotational energy transfer: NO(A2Σ+) + N2

 A full list of publications can be found here